matthewviray/power-outages-project/README.md

 ## NMAR analysis

 Customers Affected is NMAR data because the missingess is because of the value itself.
 One reason could be because different policies for different utility companies.
 Such as companies might have either threshold and have specific polcies to report based on customers affected.
-For example, very high customers affected or really low customers affected may not be reported for some utilities as they could either delay or not report it at all.
+For example, very large customers affected or really low customers affected may not be reported for some utilities as they could either delay or not report it at all.
 This is possible because major outages are reported either due to high customers affected or a high firm load loss.
 Another reason could be it's reported on can fail if its an outlier of extreme values for customers affected or if the company think its too low they might choose not to report it at all.

 ## Missing dependency